curlyphries/AI-DJ/README.md

    cp .env.example .env
    ```

-3. Edit the `.env` file with your API keys and configuration settings.
+3. Edit the `.env` file with your API keys and configuration settings (same as the local setup).

-4. Build and start the Docker containers:
+4. Build and start the Docker containers (this runs Navidrome and the AI DJ together):
    ```bash
    docker-compose up -d
    ```